 Probably worse than nosy neighbours?
 Either way as you live in a block of freshers it’s good to get know when to plug the headphones in or head out.
-As a general guide we like to tone things down and give everyone the option to sleep from 11pm, so something to bare in mind if your up chatting until the early hours – get the guy with the booming voice to wisper or if you are set for a late one move it on out.
+As a general guide we like to tone things down and give everyone the option to sleep from 11pm, so something to bear in mind if your up chatting until the early hours – get the guy with the booming voice to whisper or if you are set for a late one move it on out.

 With lots of people living in the same place, you can expect to hear stuff like walking, some talking, shutting doors, maybe even birds singing in the morning?
 But if you are persistently being kept awake by hysterical laughter, dance tunes and partying until the early hours get in touch with your subwarden living in your halls who can help keep the peace.